Shridhad/stoplight/README.md

 Contributing
 ------------
+The development environment is configured with all kinds of goodies like Spork, Guard, and Foreman.
+If you're developing, just run `foreman start` and code!
+As you write tests and code, Guard will run the tests, Spork will make it fast, and Growl will tell you if they passed or failed!

+### Providers
 One of the larger goals of Stoplight was to server the open source community.
 As more Continuous Integration servers emerge, we needed a common DSL for interacting with them.
 This all arose when we wanted to add Travis CI support to Greenscreen.
 Greenscreen was written for CI's that conform to a standard that doesn't even exist anymore.
 Stoplight doesn't care how the data comes in from the provider!

 A `Provider` is really just a ruby class that defines two methods: